XimeraProject/server/ximeraLatex/README.md

 * The Ximera document class, ximera.cls

-* A file named activityCollection.tex, a file for testing purposes.
+* A file named exampleActivityCollection.tex, a file for testing purposes.

-* A test directory that contains text.tex and testSource.tex.
-These are files in the Ximera document class that should compile for you.
+* Two test directories exampleActivty1 and exampleActivity2 that
+  contain exampleActivity1.tex, exampleActivity1Source.tex and
+  exampleActivity2.tex, exampleActivity2Source.tex.
+These are example
+  files.

 Directions for download
 -----------------------